 - To daggers

-For more variety of sentence correction questions in English grammar asked in various competitive exams, check out Previous Year Question Papers PDF with Solutions.
+For more variation in sentence correction questions in English grammar asked in various competitive exams, check out Previous Year Question Papers PDF with Solutions.

-It is important to go through the above-given sentence correction questions and the related rules for it will help candidates not only for the objective verbal ability section but descriptive sections as well like reading comprehension, essay, letter writing etc.
+It is important to go through the above-given sentence correction questions and the related rules for them.
+This will help candidates not only in the objective verbal ability section but descriptive sections as well, like reading comprehension, essay, letter writing, etc.

 Candidates who are preparing for the upcoming government exams must carefully refer to the detailed exam syllabus in the links given below:

-For any further questions or information regarding the competitive exams, study material or best books for preparation, candidates can turn to BYJU’S.
+For further questions or information regarding competitive exams, study material or best books for preparation, candidates can turn to BYJU’S.